klabhub/bayesFit/README.md

 # bayesFit

-This is a Git repository for the bayesPhys package created by Ian Stevenson and Beau Cronin and published in 2010.

 This code package performs fully Bayesian estimation of parametric tuning curves with various noise models, and contains examples for model comparison and hypothesis testing.
 It accompanies the following paper:

 Hierarchical Bayesian modeling and Markov chain Monte Carlo sampling for tuning curve analysis (2010) Cronin B*, Stevenson IH*, Sur M, and Körding KP.
 Journal of Neurophysiology 103: 591-602.
 <http://jn.physiology.org/cgi/content/abstract/103/1/591>

-Wrapped in a GitHub repository and updated with a few cosmetic changes to avoid namespace issues by Bart Krekelberg.
+Bart Krekelberg created this git repository and added some wrapper code and namespace protectio for  the original (java-based) bayesPhys package created by Ian Stevenson and Beau Cronin.

 ## Installation